Baby sleep training is taboo.

 Once things are great does that mean I’m out of the woods?

-Sleep training may never be in your future but if it is, the goal of this article is to help you figure out a solid plan.
+Sleep training methods may never be in your future.
+But if they are, the goal of this article is to help you figure out a solid plan.
 (So you do it right the first time.)

 Don’t think that you have to go it alone.
 If you need additional help you can have me help (heck, I can even create the plan for you).
 Once your baby becomes a champion sleeper, you may think it was the best (worst) thing that you’ve ever done for your family.